nuuuwan/news_lk3_data/README.md

 *2024-05-10 09:40:00* · [`adaderanalk`](https://www.adaderana.lk/news/99122/mujibur-rahman-sworn-in-as-mp) · `en`

-Mujibur Rahman of the Samagi Jana Balawegaya (SJB) took path as a Member of Parliament before the Speaker, a short while ago, to fill the parliamentary seat vacated by the disqualification of former State Minister Diana Gamage.
+Mujibur Rahman of the Samagi Jana Balawegaya (SJB) took path as a Member of Parliament before the Speaker, to fill the parliamentary seat vacated by the disqualification of former State Minister Diana Gamage.

 The swearing-in took place after the Parliamentary session convened at 9.30 a.m. this morning (10).

-The SJB had decided to nominate former Member of Parliament Mr. Mujibur Rahman to fill the National List MP position left vacant by the disqualification of former State Minister Diana Gamage from holding a parliamentary seat.
+The SJB had decided to nominate former Member of Parliament Mujibur Rahman to fill the National List MP position left vacant by the disqualification of former State Minister Diana Gamage from holding a parliamentary seat.

 Meanwhile, a Gazette notification was issued last evening stating that Mujibur Rahman has been nominated by the SJB to fill the vacancy in Parliament created by the disqualification of Diana Gamage as Member of Parliament by a Supreme Court verdict.